 As "Ham Radio" antennas became larger and larger during the 50's, the need for larger rotators became evident, so sometime about 1956, work started on a heavier design with a separate brake feature to keep the antennas from "windmilling."
 This eventually ended up as the HAM IV that we know today.

 But first, the Ham-M

-This was the result of beefing up considerably the older style TV rotators with stronger, heavier gears, the wedge brake, and an improved indication system for direct readout to a meter with a scale for NESWN and degrees from 0 to 360.
+This was the result of beefing up considerably the older style TV rotators with stronger, heavier gears, a "pointed" wedge brake, and an improved indication system for direct readout to a meter with a scale for NESWN and degrees from 0 to 360.
 This model, (Ham-M) first debuted in November 1957.

 The first Ham-M's, series 1 and 2, used a wiring format that was different and not compatible with later units.
-While these earlier units can be rewired, it is not generally considered economically feasible or worth the time to convert.
+While these earlier units can be rewired, it is not generally considered economically feasible nor worth the time to convert.

 Ham-M series 3 showed up late in 1959 after numerous complaints about the wiring and the meter "flutter" and the "backwards" scale.
 SERIES 3 addressed these problems with revised wiring that DOES MATCH the current models, an improved grounding system for the meter feedback circuit, and a more popular scale -SWNES -since most people in the U.S. wanted North in the center of the scale.

 No major changes occurred in 1963 and 1967 when the later Ham-M SERIES 4 and 5 were brought out, but minor improvements continued to be made in reliability.
 Ham-M's continued until December 1973.